barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 What is "happen"?
 Cause, effect, cause and effect.
 What's "and"?
 "I, **and** the great earth and beings, simultaneously achieve the way".

+Like Paichang releasing Old Paichang from the body of a fox, Enlightenment doesn't happen suddenly now, it happens for all past simultaneously.

 Closing, for now.